Ericson2314/nix-org/doc/constitution.md

 #### Initial Elections

-An initial election of the entire SC must appoint half the members rounded up with 2-year terms and the remaining members with 1-year terms.
+An election of the entire SC must appoint half the members rounded up with 2-year terms and the remaining members with 1-year terms.
-This occurs with the first SC election, and also may occur in the event the SC is [dissolved](#full-reelections).
+This occurs with the first SC election, and also may occur in the event the SC is [dissolved](#dissolution).

 Additionally, the following rules apply to the very first election:
 - The EC for the first election will be the members of the [Nix Constitutional Assembly (NCA)](https://github.com/nixos/nix-constitutional-assembly?tab=readme-ov-file#members), which are thus ineligible to be elected for the first SC